 Hikes & Hamburgers: Match up your next great hike with a hearty meal in Oxford County

-1. The Great Trail + The Indigo Lounge
+1. The Trans Canada Trail + The Indigo Lounge

 For the hike: Tillson Ave, Tillsonburg ON (just south of North Street) Norwich Access: Zenda Line just south of Cornell Rd on the east side.
 Get more info.

 For the burger: The Indigo Lounge, 264 Tillson Ave.
 Tillsonburg, ON.
 (View Map)

 Start your day hitting up a trail that quite literally connects you to the rest of the country.
 The Trans-Canada Trail is a network that spans across Canada from coast to coast and over 27,000 km!
 Explore our little piece of that starting in Tillsonburg and walk as far as your little (or big) heart desires.
 Perfect for a morning walk or cycle, this path passes lush treed areas, through the town and even past a flower farm where in the late summer and early fall you can cut your own fresh bouquet of flowers.
 Of course, the trail goes on forever so when you're about half tired (haha), turn around and head back into town for that long-awaited burger.